carbon-language/explorer/README.md

 [explorer-archived](https://github.com/carbon-language/carbon-lang/releases/tag/explorer-archived)
 in the main `carbon-lang` repository.

-The explorer was the initial implementation of the Carbon language, and uses an AST-based approach in its implementation.
+The explorer was a prototype implementation of the Carbon language, and uses an AST-based approach in its implementation.
 The explorer is not complete; it was a partial implementation when development stopped, and the design has since evolved.